trek10inc/awsume/README.md

 awsume profilename [show]

-See our [blog](https://www.trek10.com/blog/awsume-aws-assume-made-awesome) for more details
+See our [blog](https://www.trek10.com/blog/awsume-aws-assume-made-awesome) for more details.